NakhodaAmir/C-Work/CSharpProjectUnity/Assets/_src/_src C#/Generic Graphs/README.md

   - [***IGraphTraversable***](Graph%20Interfaces/IGraphTraversable.cs)
     <br> Graphs inheriting from this interface has access to the [***Graph Traverse Algorithms***](Graph%20Traversal).
 - [***Graph Search Algorithms***](Graph%20Search)
     <br> Algorithms that will search, through the graph data structure, from a specified source node, for a specified target node.
-The algorithm will be successfull once it has found the target node.
+The algorithm will be successful once it has found the target node.
     - [***Abstract Graph Search Algorithm***](Graph%20Search/Abstract%20Graph%20Searcher)
     <br>The generic abstract class used to create the [***Graph Search Algorithms***](Graph%20Search).
       - [***Dynamic Graph Search Algorithms***](Graph%20Search/Dynamic%20Graph%20Searcher%20Algorithms)